peteroupc/html3dutil/doc/H3DU.Mesh.md

 * [normalizeNormals](#H3DU.Mesh_normalizeNormals)<br>Modifies this mesh by normalizing the normals it defines to unit length.
-* [primitiveCount](#H3DU.Mesh_primitiveCount)<br>Gets the number of primitives (triangles, lines, or points) composed by all shapes in this mesh.
+* [primitiveCount](#H3DU.Mesh_primitiveCount)<br>Gets the number of primitives (triangles, lines, or points) that this mesh contains.
 * [recalcNormals](#H3DU.Mesh_recalcNormals)<br>Recalculates the normal vectors for triangles in this mesh.
-* [recalcTangents](#H3DU.Mesh_recalcTangents)<br>Recalculates the tangent and bitangent vectors for triangles in this mesh.
+* [recalcTangents](#H3DU.Mesh_recalcTangents)<br><b>Deprecated: Deprecated because the default shader no longer uses tangent and bitangent attributes for normal mapping.
+This method may be reimplemented in the <a href="H3DU.MeshBuffer.md">H3DU.MeshBuffer</a> class in the future.</b>
 * [reverseNormals](#H3DU.Mesh_reverseNormals)<br>Modifies this mesh by reversing the sign of normals it defines.
 * [reverseWinding](#H3DU.Mesh_reverseWinding)<br>Reverses the winding order of the triangles in this mesh by swapping the second and third vertex indices of each one.